DHT, the apex male hormone.

 - Eat enough protein.

 - Eat lots of nutritious foods.
-A deficiency in vitamins and minerals can lower thyroid hormone production.
+A deficiency in vitamins and minerals (specifically zinc and selenium) can lower thyroid hormone production.

 If you want an immediate solution for a slow thyroid, take a thyroid supplement in the meanwhile while you’re working on optimizing the rest.
 Here are a few options: